Program by Levels

 Frames are also a passive control.
 Frames are used to improve the layout of the userform.
 You can use them around a group of controls that have something in common.

 Frames become more important to manage option buttons.
-If you have two sets of option buttons on a userform and you don't place them within a frame they all work together and you can choose only one.
+If you have two sets of option buttons on a userform and you do not place them within a frame they all work together and you can choose only one.
 If you put each set within a frame you can choose one in each set.

 When you move a frame all its controls move with it.

-Tutorial on VBA for Excel (Macros)
+Tutorial on Excel Macros